rocco/rocco.github.io/_source/projects/_posts/2011-03-01-workshop-and-development-mobile-cross-plattform-application-nodejs.md

 ---
 layout: post
-title: Workshop and Development of a mobile cross platform app
+title: "Workshop and Development of a mobile cross platform app"
 date: 2011-11-30
 banner:
 todo: 1